What You Can Do for Habitat

 As the climate changes and oceans warm, fish populations are moving in search of cooler waters like in New England where fishermen have been catching black sea bass and longfin squid in the Gulf of Maine, far north of the animals’ usual range.
 Understanding and predicting the effects of climate change and other human-caused impacts on marine species will also require an increased focus on habitat science.

 Understanding habitat can also improve stock assessments and integrate them into an ecosystem-based management system.
-Our habitat science activities include coordination with research and management activities and implementation of the Marine Fisheries Habitat Assessment Improvement Plan.
+Our habitat science activities include coordination with research and management activities and implementation of our Marine Fisheries Habitat Assessment Improvement Plans (2010) and (2018).

 In the Alaska region, we are responsible for more than 70 percent of the nation’s continental shelf habitat and conduct research to support the management of 60 stocks of fish and shellfish.
 The sheer physical immensity and northern geography of Alaska can pose major challenges to conducting habitat research.